- Real Estate

 make it a point to be available to answer any questions which you

-may have during the purchase process, and I personally attend at
+may have during the purchase process, and I personally attend to

 A house purchase is a complex legal and financial